 If the offeror has secured conditional or unconditional acceptances from shareholders of the offeree company, this must be stated in the press release.
 If this is not the case, no specific statement is required.
 An example of a conditional acceptance is a declaration by the shareholder that he will accept the offer provided that no other party makes a more favourable offer.
-It is in the nature of the thing that, in such cases, the condition must also be made public so that the market can form an opinion as to the strength and full purport of the shareholder's commitment.
+It is in the nature of the thing that, in In such cases, the condition must also be made public proted so that the market can form an opinion as to the strength and full purport of circumstances under which the shareholder's is not bound by his acceptance commitment are evident.
 If approaches to shareholders to sound out their views on the offer have only resulted in generally favourable opinions, this must be stated.
 In this case, it is important that the press release clearly states that such expressions of opinion do not constitute binding undertakings.
+If the offeree company has, vis-à-vis the offeror, committed to an offer-related arrangement (see section II.
+17a, according to which rule such an arrangement may not occur as a starting point), this must be stated in the press release so that the essential purport of the arrangement is evident.